+ Why Is Save Me From Encouraging Every Household Be Trained in QPR?

 The Shocking Statistic That Caused April to Take Action

 April never met her grandma due to suicide.
 April, raised in an abusive home with five sisters, left for college the minute she graduated from high school.
 She never called or told her parents what college she was going to but one day she felt uneasy and knew she had to call home.
 It was that day she found out one of her younger sisters was in the hospital after a suicide attempt.
 Luckily, this sister received help.
 It wasn't until years later that April's youngest sister, Patty, a mother to three young daughters, would also attempt to take her life and die.
 Suicide has been a devastating force of tragedy in April's life.
 After was worried about the lives of her nieces and was shocked to learn that there is a 4-fold increased suicide risk in children when they loss a parent to suicide.
-This statistic was the final straw that caused April to begin a path that would lead her to founding Save Me From, a hair repair + scalp treatment brand that donates 10% net income to suicide prevention organizations.
+This statistic was the final straw that caused April to begin a path that would lead her to founding Save Me From, a hair repair + scalp treatment brand that advocates suicide prevention organizations.

 "You can't urn a blind eye.
 Don’t be scared.
 If you’re concerned about a friend or someone in your family, talk to them."